osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

 ## StreamStorageLimitMb

 Use the `StreamStorageLimitMb` property to set the maximum size in megabytes that a stream can reach.
-When a stream exceeds the size specified, older data is deleted from the file until the stream is at or below the `StreamStorageTargetMb` value.
+When a stream exceeds the specified size, older data is deleted from the file until the stream is at or below the `StreamStorageTargetMb` value.
 The target value, set in the `StreamStorageTargetMb` property, needs to be smaller than the maximum specified in this property.

 ### StreamStorageLimitMb type